johnmorehouse/website/content/authors/admin/_index.md

 ---

 Welcome to my website.
-I am a Ph.D. candidate in Economics at the University of Oregon where I focus on __labor__, __environmental__, and __urban__ economics.
-My research addresses spatial heterogeneity in responses to public policy such as the US Clean Air Act and local housing regulations.
+I received my Ph.D. in economics from the University of Oregon in 2022.
+My academic research addresses spatial heterogeneity in responses to public policy, such as the US Clean Air Act and local housing regulations.

 In August of 2022, I will be joining Freddie Mac as a Senior Quantitative Analyst.